-The Department of Art and Design offers graduate programs of study in art and design.
+The Department of Art and Design offers two graduate programs of study in art and design.
 The Master of Arts in Art is a 30-credit program with two areas of specialization: Studio Art and Design Entrepreneurship + Innovation.

 Full-time students normally complete the MA degree within 4 semesters.